 Every student planning to enroll in a mathematics course for the first time at Valley College is expected to take the Mathematics Assessment.
 Upon completing the assessment students are advised of their recommended placement and are then allowed to enroll in that course.
 Contact the Assessment Center for hours (818) 947-2587.

 NOTE: Students are advised to consult counselors or the mathematics faculty if in doubt about prerequisites.

 100 Mathematics Workshop (1)

-Prerequisite: None.
-Activity, 2 hours.
 This course offers directed practice to mathematics students of varying skill levels.